Lab Members

 Charlotte Stewart, M.Res. -- Keeping Up With the Capes: Following Behaviours in A Socially Living African Ground Squirrel, Imperial College, 2022 - 2023

-Ramon Williams has completed his Master of Natural Resource Management at the University of Manitoba under the supervision of Miya Warrington and Nicola Koper.
-Ramon's thesis focused on the Distribution, Diversity, and Abundance of Grenadian Terrestrial Birds, Including Endemic and Restricted-range Species.
-Together with Miya and Nicola, Ramon published the report from his master's research: Avian use of anthropogenic and natural habitats in a Small Island Developing State.
+Ramon Williams, M.Sc. -- Ramon Williams completed his Master of Natural Resource Management at the University of Manitoba under the supervision of Miya Warrington and Nicola Koper.
+Ramon's thesis focused on the Distribution, Diversity, and Abundance of Grenadian Terrestrial Birds, Including Endemic and Restricted-range Species, published here: Avian use of anthropogenic and natural habitats in a Small Island Developing State.